 |1 July 2025 - 30 June 2026||12.00|

 |1 July 2027 - 30 June 2028 and onwards||12.00|

 I’m self-employed.
 Do I pay myself super?

 If you’re self-employed, there is no system to ensure you contribute regularly to your super account.
-You can make contributions by putting aside a lump sum when cash flow allows; or if you pay yourself a wage, provide your own superannuation guarantee by putting the relevant amount of your before-tax income into super.
+You can make contributions by putting aside a lump sum when cash flow allows, or if you pay yourself a wage, provide your own superannuation guarantee by putting the relevant amount of your before-tax income into super.

 How do I find lost super?

 Consolidating your super into one fund not only cuts down on account fees; it also makes it easier to manage your savings.
-The good news is finding lost super is relatively easy to do:
+The good news is that finding lost super is relatively easy to do: